 The Miccosukee Tribe is under fire after taking a newborn from her parents due to allegations of abuse.

 Prior to enactment of the Violence Against Women Act of 2013, tribes lacked authority to prosecute non-Indians who abused their partners.

 With so many people visiting the tribal complex each year, the new court space should alleviate congestion for both employees and tribal citizens.

 L. Jace Killsback has returned to office as president of the Northern Cheyenne Tribe amid political and legal drama.

 Attendees of the National Congress of American Indians winter meeting will learn more about traditional forms of justice as part of an event hosted by the Yurok Tribe.

 Women hold the top judicial positions in two tribes, the Navajo Nation and the San Manuel Band of Mission Indians.

-Methamphetamine use has been an epidemic on the Cheyenne River Sioux Reservation in South Dakota for the past decade.
+Methamphetamine use has been an epidemic on the Cheyenne River Sioux Reservation for the past decade.